-Many users that upgrade their RAM find that they suddenly can’t listen to audio anymore.
+Many users who upgrade their RAM suddenly can’t listen to audio anymore.
 It can be a headache to solve, but there are a few potential reasons why this might happen.
-In this article, we’ll go over some of the most common reasons why audio might not work after upgrading your RAM and how you can fix the problem.
+In this article, we’ll review some of the most common reasons why audio might not work after upgrading your RAM and how to fix the problem.

 Why Does Audio Doesn’t Work After RAM Upgrade?

 Upgraded RAM could cause no audio due to several reasons, including the RAM configuration, RAM frequency errors, and RAM bottleneck.
-There could be more possibilities, like the sound card not working, GPU not supporting the RAM, and other hardware issues.
+There could be more possibilities like the sound card not working, the GPU not supporting the RAM, and other hardware issues.

 RAM Frequency Errors: RAM frequency is the hertz at which the RAM runs.
-Your CPU can only run at a certain frequency, and if your RAM runs at a different frequency, it won’t support many functions.
+Your CPU can only run at a certain frequency; if your RAM runs at a different frequency, it won’t support many functions.

 RAM Bottleneck: All systems have limited RAM capacity.
-If you exceed your RAM beyond that capacity, this might cause the RAM bottleneck and affect other functions like audio and rendering.
+Exceeding your RAM beyond that capacity might cause the RAM bottleneck and affect other functions like audio and rendering.